atlantis-nova/vergil-agent/README.md

 ### base

-The **base sub-mechanism** is based on a single components:
+The **base sub-mechanism** is based on a single component:
 - **subject_description**
 We keep track of whatever the user wishes for updated with the last request.
-If you look at clothing description, it gets updated after every interaction with the bot.
+If you look at the clothing description, it gets updated after every interaction with the bot.
 - **objectives**
 The *list of notions* the agent has to extract from the conversation.